 The WHO notes that some cannabinoids in the cannabis plant do have medicinal properties.
-Even the psychoactive compound called tetrahydrocannabinol (THC) has therapeutic qualities to treat nausea, appetite loss and some physiological and neurological diseases.
-Cannabidiol (CBD) is the cannabinoid which is non-psychoactive and a natural anti-inflammatory and pain killer.
-Used in combination with THC, CBD mitigates the psychoactive powers of the THC and the two chemical compounds can treat chronic dis-ease.
-CBD has been used to treat epilepsy, psychosis, inflammation and some mental conditions.
-THC has had success in treating epilepsy and obesity.
+The psychoactive compound called tetrahydrocannabinol (THC) also has therapeutic qualities.
+This compound can treat nausea, appetite loss and some physiological and neurological diseases.
+Cannabidiol (CBD) is non-psychoactive and a natural anti-inflammatory and pain killer.
+CBD mitigates the psychoactive powers of the THC when used in combination with THC.

 Using Cannabis as a Safe Medication

-THC and CBD work with the body’s endocannabinoid system, an ancient system comprising cannabinoid receptors, endogenous cannabinoids that zone in on these receptors, enzymes that bring about changes in the endocannabinoid system and more.
-When the WHO says medical cannabis is safe, it is referring to this process where vital endocannabinoids aim to ensure the balance of pleasure, metabolism, moods, mental states, physical states and the processing of pain and sensory information.
+THC and CBD work with the body’s endocannabinoid system.
+The ECS is a complex system comprising cannabinoid receptors, endogenous cannabinoids that zone in on these receptors, enzymes that bring about changes in the endocannabinoid system and more.
+When the WHO says that medical cannabis is safe, it is referring to this process.
+Vital endocannabinoids aim to ensure the balance of pleasure, metabolism, moods, mental states, physical states and the processing of pain and sensory information.

-The entire cannabis plant can be used to treat human health and maladies of mind and body – based on this knowledge about cannabinoids interacting with the endocannabinoid system.
+The entire cannabis plant can be used to treat human health – maladies of mind and body.
+Doctors can use this knowledge about cannabinoids interacting with the endocannabinoid system.
 There is a movement afoot to revitalise cannabis as a viable medication, a safe medicine.
 Already there is evidence that medical cannabis can treat pain, seizures, mental illnesses, arthritis, insomnia, anxiety and more.

 Strict Regulations Will Follow Ongoing Research